sguzman/reading-list/data/intro.md

 Streaming them will be my attempt to prove that I have engaged with these pieces of literature in good faith and have consumed everything they have had to say.

+#### Scheduling Preferences

+I will try to shake up the genre of the books I read so its not one type of thing all the time.
+You get tired of mathematics after the second textbook...

 ### Contributions

 Feel free to make a pull request if you have any suggestions.
 I'm always looking for new books to read.